ray-project/deltacat/README.md

 # DeltaCAT

-DeltaCAT provides a portable Pythonic Data Catalog powered by Ray.
-It provides distributed compute implementations allowing you to efficiently read, write, and manage a data catalog reliably at scale using Ray.
-It lets you define and manage fast, scalable, ACID-compliant data catalogs and has been used to successfully manage exabyte-scale enterprise data lakes.
+DeltaCAT is a portable Pythonic multi-modal Data Lakehouse powered by Ray.
+It lets you define and manage fast, scalable, ACID-compliant multi-modal data lakes, and has been used to successfully manage exabyte-scale enterprise data lakes.

-DeltaCAT uses the Ray distributed compute framework together with Apache Arrow and Daft to efficiently scale common table management tasks, like petabyte-scale merge-on-read and copy-on-write operations.
+It uses the Ray distributed compute framework together with Apache Arrow and Daft to efficiently scale common table management tasks, like petabyte-scale merge-on-read and copy-on-write operations.

+DeltaCAT consists of the following high-level components:
+1. **Catalog**: High-level APIs to create, discover, organize, and manage datasets.
+2. **Compute**: Distributed data management jobs to read, write, and optimize datasets.
+3. **Storage**: In-memory and on-disk multi-modal dataset storage models based on Apache Arrow.
+4. **Sync**: Automatically synchronize DeltaCAT datasets to/from other data warehouses, datasets, and table formats.

 ## Getting Started